lynkos/translate-me/README.md

 # Project 6 - *TranslateMe*

-Submitted by: **Kiran Brahmatewari**

-**TranslateMe** is an app that translates between languages and allows users to store and delete their translations.
+App that translates between languages and allows users to store and delete their translations.

-Time spent: **8** hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

 - [x] Users open the app to a TranslationMe home page with a place to enter a word, phrase or sentence, a button to translate, and another field that should initially be empty
-- [x] When users tap translate, the word written in the upper field translates in the lower field.
-The requirement is only that you can translate from one language to another.
+- [x] When users tap translate, the word written in the upper field translates in the lower field; you can only translate from one language to another
 - [x] A history of translations can be stored (in a scroll view in the same screen, or a new screen)
 - [x] The history of translations can be erased

-The following **optional** features are implemented:

 - [x] Add a variety of choices for the languages
 - [x] Add UI flair

-The following **additional** features are implemented:

-- [x] Add button to conveniently switch languages.
+- [x] Add button to conveniently switch languages

-## Video Walkthrough
+## Demo

-Here's a walkthrough of implemented user stories:

 <div>
     <a href="https://www.loom.com/share/8201c699706640cdb368abc693a09d38">
       <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/8201c699706640cdb368abc693a09d38-7c685253a31533a9-full-play.gif">
     </a>
   </div>

-## Notes
-The most time-consuming part was probably creating the right model to parse API responses.
-Other than that, it was painless, fun, and straightforward.

 ## License